amirabbasja/SNN-DDQN/README.md

     * Run the file with a `--forceconfig` flag which with doing so, the app will disregard all of the configs present  in the *conf.json* file.
 With passing the `--forceconfig` flag, the app expects you to pass the entire configuration as a JSON string with `--config <JSON string>` argument.
     * Run with `--skipupdate` flag to skip updating the code base and directly start training.
     * Run with `--onlyupdate` flag to only update the code base and not start training.
+    * Add `--monitorinstances` flag when running the file to monitor the instances running in the background.
+    * Run with `--onlyshowrunninginstances` flag to only show the instances running in the background and not start training.

 4. *train.py:* Performs the training process.
 Shouldn't be ran stand-alone.